FC Vaduz: Swiss Super League history

 In the 2007–08 season, for the first time in their history, FC Vaduz earned promotion to Swiss Super League.
-Two times before was relegated in Barrage in the season 2003–04 against Neuchâtel Xamax and 2004–05 against FC Schaffhausen.
-In the 2015–16 season they finished on the 8th place in front of FC Lugano and FC Zürich who is that season relegated in Swiss Challenge League.
-After two seasons FC Vaduz was relegated in Swiss Challenge League.
-In the 2019–20 season Vaduz finished in second place and played in the barrage against FC Thun and Vaduz promoted in Super League fifth time in history.
+Two times before they failed to be promoted in playoffs in the season 2003–04 against Neuchâtel Xamax and 2004–05 against FC Schaffhausen.
+In the 2015–16 season they finished on the 8th place in front of FC Lugano and FC Zürich who were that season relegated to the Swiss Challenge League.
+After two seasons FC Vaduz was also relegated.
+In the 2019–20 season Vaduz finished in second place and played in the playoffs against FC Thun and Vaduz were promoted to the Super League for the third time, but in 2020–21 finished last and were automatically relegated.
+In 2025–26 season Vaduz finished in first place and were promoted to the Super League for the fourth time as champions.